ctechfilmuniversity/lecture_ss23_academic_methodologies/assignments/schreiber/01/am_ss23_01_questions_schreiber.md

 - AI related topics
     - impact on our law of ChatGPT and Midjourney etc.
     - using AI as an AI artist.
 Can you call yourself really an artist? (academic?)
+    - In what way is it realistic that AI takes our jobs?
+Experiment: AI as social media manager
 - Analyse scifi movies/series.
 What is already reality (technology wise)?
     - e.g Black Mirror
 - (Influence of Social Media (TikTok) on music indutry)